makersacademy/takeaway-challenge/README.md

  ```

-Welcome to The Sabrehide Institute Trust
+Welcome to Makers Ice Cream Academy

-We're an experimental restaurant specialising in genetically modified edible goods (we're not technically allowed to call our products "food").
+We're an experimental restaurant specialising in genetically modified and chemically enhanced ice-cream flavours.

-Our products have no calories, fat, sugar or salt and are completely devoid of any nutritional value whatsoever.
+Our products have no calories, fat, sugar or natural ingredients and are completely devoid of any nutritional value whatsoever.

-We ship our orders by supersonic drone so we can deliver worldwide within seconds.
+We generate our prices randomly and ship our ice creams by supersonic drone.

 For oral use only.
+Always read the label.
 Suitable for vegans.

+<h3>How to View the Menu</h3>

+irb -r './lib/takeaway.rb'

+takeaway = Takeaway.new

+takeaway.display_menu

-<h3>How to Order</h3>
+<h3>How to Place an Order</hr>